Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 The Importance of Consistency

-Most people do not drink their entire daily water intake at once.
-Instead, they drink water gradually over the course of the day.
+This fits naturally with normal hydration habits.
+Most people do not drink all of their daily water at once.
+They drink it gradually throughout the day.

 Water Ionizers and Fresh Hydrogen Production